 Cobra’s iRadar interface utilizes Google Maps and Cobra’s Aura safety camera database to alert you of approaching photo enforcement locations.

 And while you’re driving iRadar automatically uploads to the cloud real time radar detector alerts it receives.
+The problem however with this concept is two fold.

 Because of the Cobra detectors poor filtering, the iRadar database is littered with false alert locations.